gboulant/todogo/doc/talks/talk01.01.userguide.rst

 Organizing the tasks - ``board``
 ================================

-As with all todo list, the tasks accumulate in the journal as they came out of your brain:
+As with all todo list, the tasks are accumulating in the journal as they come out of your brain:

 .. code:: shell